This table of contents is interactive!

 RSK is the first general purpose smart contract platform secured by the Bitcoin Network.

 Smart contracts are contracts whose terms are encoded in computer language instead of legal language.
 Smart contracts can be executed by a computing network such as RSK, so that the terms of the contracts are automatically enforced by a protocol that all nodes in the network follow.

 A smart contract can be fully autonomous if all the objects referred (such as currency, payments, obligations, property titles, assets, licenses) have a digital representation in the platform.
-When there is no such digital representation for an object, a smart contract can also refer to itself and react to changes in its state though special gateway nodes called oracles -that provide external information to the blockchain.
+When there is no such digital representation for an object, a smart contract can also refer to itself and react to changes in its state through special gateway nodes called oracles that provide external information to the blockchain.
 A smart contract also has access to time with minute precision, so time-restricted conditions can be represented.

 A few examples of smart contracts are:

 RSK MainNet network was released in early January 2018.
 The latest major version is called Wasabi.

 Live statistics about the entire RSK network is available at RSK Stats.